armindocachada/tensorflow-with-object-recognition/README.md

 Instead of relying on the Mihome app for receiving notifications it was decided to deliver notification straight to Slack under a specific channel.

 To try this demo, you need to create a Slack account and a private channel and generate a security token.
 Then you need to save this security token into config.ini using the config.ini.template file.
-Don't forget to rename it to config.ini.
-Don't forget to paste the channel id.
+Don't forget to rename it to config.ini, and paste the channel id.

 ``` bash